jonathanfrennert/func-prog-lang/README.md

 # Chi

- Chi is functional programming language I am making to learn about functional programming design and the Curry-Howard isomorphism.
+A functional programming language I am making to learn about functional programming design and the Curry-Howard isomorphism.

  ### Content